almostengr/gitcheatsheet/README.md

 ## git add .
 Adds all the files that have not been staged for commit in the current directory.

+## git commit -m "MESSAGE"
+Commits the changes made to files, removal of files from the repo, and addition of files to the repo.
+MESSAGE should be replaced with a details of the changes made since the last commit.

 ## git status
 Shows the current branch, files that have added but not committed, files that have been removed but not committed, files that have not been staged for committing.